CreateaFreeWebsite with Responsive Design Tutorials

 Completing Your Page Header

-We're going to complete our web page header by adding some site heading text.
+We're going to complete our web page header by adding some paragraph text.

 To do this, we only need to add 1 line of code to our HTML page.